DidierHoarau/cloudphotomanager/README.md

 - Supported Storage Providers: OneDrive, AWS S3, Local Drive
 - Organize Photos by Folders
-- Multiple user to be able to shared some folder to some users
+- Multiple users to be able to shared some folder to some users
 - Detection of duplicates

 # Installation